pixincreate/configs/README.md

 ## Contents

-- VSCode profile: `settings.json`
+- Windows
   - Extras:
     - GPEdit and HyperV enabler _(Run in admin mode)_
     - Winutil -- _This is not updated_
   - Registry Edits
   - Desktop Theme
   - Unixified Powershell Profile with Packages
   - Configs for Micro and Windows Terminal
+- Unix
   - Dotfiles for Unix based systems (targets WSL2, Mac and Linux)
+- Commons
+  - VSCode profile: `settings.json`

 ## Powershell for better life (Admin / sudo recommended)